 - Should any students need to use the restrooms prior to Museum entry, please see a staff person and provide a chaperone to escort students to the restrooms.

-- Our admission area has a variety of information panels and a case of replica clothing.
+- Our admission area has a variety of information panels, a case of replica clothing and a 17th century clothing video.
 If time permits we will admit the students in groups of ten with their chaperones to read the panels.
 Please note that we will have panels available on our website should your group not have the opportunity to read them.

 In Museum Presentation